by Carole Fennelly

 Ransomware has evolved into an ecosystem with multiple players and an expanded threat model.
 Ransomware groups now deploy a double extortion technique, where they both encrypt and exfiltrate their victims’ data.
 The Tenable Security Research Team has released a report that enumerates common vulnerabilities exploited by ransomware affiliates and groups.
-The Ransomware Ecosystem dashboard enables organizations to quickly scan for the vulnerabilities commonly exploited by ransomware groups.
+The Ransomware Ecosystem report enables organizations to quickly scan for the vulnerabilities commonly exploited by ransomware groups.

 Organizations with effective Business Continuity and Disaster Recovery plans are protected against threats to availability of data, which can come in many forms, such as natural disasters, hardware failures, or malicious attacks.
 These organizations could recover operations from a traditional ransomware attack without paying the ransom.
 However, the vulnerabilities that gave ransomware groups the opportunity to successfully penetrate the infrastructure may still leave organizations open to significant risk.
 Like any good business, ransomware players discovered the advantage of threatening data confidentiality by publishing samples of their targets’ sensitive data and threatening to expose all the data unless they are paid.

 Threat actors understand the economic advantage of investing in the ransomware ecosystem, becoming more sophisticated and efficient over time.
 Organizations often struggle to secure a budget for resources needed to protect their infrastructure and prevent attacks from succeeding.